aaronland/go-ucd-username/README.md

 Resulting in the string `mrgrinningfacewithsmilingeyestestrocketanoldnameforindia`.
 What you do (or don't do) with that string afterwards is entirely up to you!

+## But... why?

+Principally so that you can provide meaningful "pretty" URL-safe aliases for users with full Unicode usernames.
+For example, a user with the name `Admiral🍦` would have the URL alias `/admiralsofticecream`.

+It's true that an [Internalized Resource Identifier](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) (IRI) would allow you to create an equivalent `/Admiral%20🍦` it's still early days for IRIs, support is uneven and there are a number of security concerns that haven't been fully sorted yet.
+So this just side-steps the issue and allows for a better-than-nothing alternative.

 ## Install

 So long as you already have [Go](http://www.golang.org) (and `make`) installed you should be able to simply type: